DMarby/yokuso/README.md

 # Yokusō
 [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/) proxy for [Dropshare](https://getdropsha.re/), using [OpenResty](https://openresty.org).
-Yokusō makes it possible to use a private DigitalOcean Spaces space with Dropshare, without needing to store the API keys on your device.
+Yokusō makes it possible to use a private DigitalOcean Space with Dropshare, without needing to store the API keys on your device.
 It also caches the requests, for faster serving of the files you upload.

 ## Usage